harsh-k-101/Mini_project_-Final-/README.md

 Awwab Khot 16010520091
    medicine_reminder.py

-common to all:
+Common to all:
    sedentary_reminder.py

 For running the program run the: Reminder_mainfile.py which has called the functions from the other sub python files For each of the functions of programs the .ico files are icon files to display on notification

-you must download plyer module before running the code: By typing : pip install plyer : in the command prompt or the terminal.
+you must download plyer module before running the code: By typing: pip install plyer in the command prompt or the terminal.

-Following code is done by: